loris-verga/TheDualityOfSimilarity/_includes/intro.md

     The difference in mean link sentiment between the Stylometrically Distant and Stylometrically Close groups.
   </p>
   <p>
-    The <b>Average Treatment Effect</b> reaches <b>-0.19</b>.
-However, the p-value is equal to 0.18.
-At a 5% level, we cannot reject the null hypothesis that the Stylometrically Distant and Close groups have the same link sentiment.
+    Although the <b>Average Treatment Effect</b> is non negligible, the p-value surpasses conventional thresholds.
+We cannot deny that the Stylometrically Distant and Close groups have statistically similar link sentiment ratio.
   </p>
   <p class="ignore">
     Overall, stylometric distance shows—at most—a <b>very weak</b> causal influence on sentiment.